My £50,000 WooCommerce Hosting Disaster

 Cost vs Value: What You Should Actually Pay

-Cheap hosting isn't cheap when it kills sales.
+Cheap hosting is not cheap when it kills sales.
 I see store owners spending £3 monthly on hosting.
 Then losing £300 monthly in conversion rates.

 Budget 1-3% of monthly revenue for hosting. £5k monthly store should spend £50-150 on hosting. £50k monthly store should spend £500-1500.

-This isn't overhead.
-It's infrastructure investment.
+This is not overhead.
+It is infrastructure investment.
 Better hosting improves conversion rates.
 Faster sites sell more.
 Reliable hosting builds trust.

 My Top 3 Hosting Recommendations for WooCommerce